Pokinatcha

-Pokinatcha is the debut studio album by American punk rock band MxPx released on October 26, 1994, through Tooth & Nail Records.
+Pokinatcha is the debut studio album by the American punk rock band MxPx released on October 26, 1994, through Tooth & Nail Records.
 The album reflects influence from skate/surf punk, and underground punk generally.
 The album's name came from a Snickers candy bar commercial, which included an ad jingle saying hunger is "poking at you".
 The songs are characterized by their raw punk sound, catchy rhythm, and classic punk three-chord guitar style.
 It is the only MxPx album to include original guitarist Andy Husted.